Mistaken Identities

 1959 Topps Jim Taylor

 On the left is Green Bay Packer Hall of Famer Jim Taylor's rookie card, but that's not Green Bay Packer Hall of Famer Jim Taylor.
-It's Jim Taylor from the Chicago Cardinals.
+It's Jim Taylor of the Chicago Cardinals.
 Packer Jim Taylor is on the right, on his 1961 Topps card.
-(Jim Taylor from the Cardinals did not appear on an NFL card of his own, but he did appear on a 1961 Topps CFL card.)

 1960 Topps Jim Taylor

 In 1960, Topps did it again!
 For the second straight year they put Cardinal Jim Taylor on Packer Jim Taylor's card.
-The first year that the Packers' Jim Taylor appeared on a card was 1961.
-Because of this his 1961 Topps card sells for a premium.
+The first year the Packers' Jim Taylor appeared on a card was 1961.
+Because of this his 1961 Topps and 1961 Fleer cards sell for a premium.
+His Fleer card is shown here, on the right.
+(It has an error of its own: Like all the Packers cards in the 1961 Fleer set, it has the Wisconsin logo backward.)

 1958 Topps R.C.
 Owens

 R.C.
 Owens's rookie card pictures the wrong guy, too.
-Here are his 1958 Topps card and his 1959 Topps card:
+Here is his rookie card, a 1958 Topps, alongside his 1959 Topps card:

 And here's the impostor, Don Owens, on his 1963 Topps card: